PrimeIntellect-ai/pi-quant/README.md

 ## Usage

-The main interface is provided through the `quant::context` class, which allows for quantization of data using the `quantize_uint8` and `quantize_uint4` methods.
+The main interface is provided through the `piquant::context` class, which allows for quantization of data using the `quantize_uint8` and `quantize_uint4` methods.
 These methods require input data, output buffers, a scale factor, a zero point, and a rounding mode.

 ## License